Updating MySQL® cluster settings

 Connection Manager

-If you cluster has no integration with Connection Manager, enable Use Connection Manager.
-It is only available in the management console
+If the Connection Manager integration is not enabled for your cluster, turn on Use Connection Manager.
+This option is only available in the management console

-The following resources will be created for each database user:
+The system will create the following resources for each database user:

 -